FTSE rallies broadly on robust data, Syria policy doubts

 “It’s really still all about (stimulus) tapering - it’s so difficult to know how to play it,” Chris Beauchamp, equity analyst at IG Index, said.

 “I hate to say it but I think we might have seen a lot of the excitement for the week already, at least until non-farms.”
-(Additional reporting by Francesco Canepa; Editing by Ron Askew)
+(Additional reporting by Francesco Canepa; Editing by Ruth Pitchford)